 Renowned Woolf scholar Professor Dame Gillian Beer (pictured) is joined by Alexandra Harris to discuss love and presence in Mrs Dalloway.

 RSL Members’ Book Group: A Room of My Own

 5.30 – 6.30pm, British Library Knowledge Centre

 Woolf’s nuanced way of capturing a moment or a place, in all its immediacy, has influenced generations of writers after her.
 Why does Virginia Woolf continue to be such a powerful point of reference for writers working today?
 And why does she still have so much to show writers about themselves?
-Monica Ali (pictured), Olivia Laing and Elif Shafak discuss Woolf’s influence and the challenges of interpolating one of the 20th Century’s most significant writers in works inflected by their own lives.
-FREE for RSL Members and Fellows, who can BOOK HERE.
-Public tickets SOLD OUT.
+Monica Ali (pictured) and Elif Shafak discuss Woolf’s influence and the challenges of interpolating one of the 20th Century’s most significant writers in works inflected by their own lives.